mariana-schlick/mariana-schlick/README.md

 💖 My name is Mariana Schlickmann, I am 30 years old.

-🏳️‍🌈 I am part of the LGBTQIA+ community and have been in a serious relationship with an incredibly extraordinary woman for the past five years.
+🏳️‍🌈 I am part of the LGBTQIA+ community and have been in a serious relationship with an incredibly extraordinary woman.

 👩‍💻  I am a technology enthusiast, passionate about Development and Cybersecurity.